Synclavier/Documentation/User Documentation/Readme.txt

 into more folders for specific topics.
 The "blue manuals" that I own are in 3 boxes with 3 folders each in a more handy format.

 Any additional information you might have on the history of documentation is welcome :)
+Note: In some cases title pages or tables of content did not fit into the page numbering of a chapter.
+      In such cases I separated such pages to keep the pagenumbers in the main document according to the numbers printed.

 Manfred Waluga 11/2021
 Many thanks to "Nathan Nednerd" for letting me scan the Synclavier II manual for you all!